Hiding the ball on campus rape

 Why is race not being tracked?
 To me, it’s a clear case of not wanting to know.

 It’s easy to understand why ignorance is bliss.
-If blacks are found to be overrepresented among those accused of sexual assault on campus, there are only two possible explanations (which are not mutually exclusive).
+If blacks are found to be overrepresented among those accused of sexual assault on campus, there are only two possible explanations (both of which may be operating).
 One explanation is that black students are committing a disproportionate number of sexual assaults.
 The other is that blacks are disproportionately being accused of sexual assaults they did not commit.

 Neither explanation is acceptable to the left.
 The first tarnishes black males.